Skip to content

 You will have options regarding how to respond to the CRA findings once you have received them.

-How One Accounting can help you?
+How can One Accounting help you?

 If you are unsure about your documents and explanations, prepare that information ahead of time.
 Consider talking to a CPA firm about tax rules and laws.

 An accounting firm can provide valuable assistance in auditing by employing alternative verification methods and reconstructing financial records.
 Our tax specialists work closely with businesses.
 They gather important documents like bank statements, invoices, and electronic transaction records.
-We also guide small businesses in establishing robust bookkeeping procedures for future transactions to maintain financial records.

-Ultimately, the best approach is proactive.
-If the question “What happens if you get audited and don’t have receipts?” worries you, it’s time to improve your record-keeping.
-Maintain meticulous records of all your expenses throughout the year.
 This prepares you for a possible audit.
 It also helps you get the most deductions and lower your tax bill.
 Keep in mind that organized record-keeping is an investment.
 It can save you time, money, and stress in the long run.